dev5-devstroop/rVPNSE/SECURITY.md

 4. **Day 8-14**: Testing and validation
 5. **Day 15+**: Coordinated disclosure and release

-Thank you for helping keep RVPNSE secure!
+Thank you for helping keep rVPNSE secure!